dkvz/music-planning-frontend/README.md

 - [ ] Add the favicon
 - [ ] The "Home" view can be removed
 - [ ] Remove the HelloWorld component, it's imported in several places
+- [ ] Clicking a link doesn't close the mobile menu, I think there's a specific Bootstrap data-* argument for this